Adspectus/WebSite/README.md

 ## Overview

-WebSite is a collection of Perl Modules which provide object oriented extensions to Perl CGI.
-These extensions are more or less simple interfaces to HTML snippets required when using a framework such as bootstrap.
+WebSite is a collection of Perl Modules to provide object oriented extensions to Perl CGI when using a framework such as bootstrap.
+It is extensible to more features of the framework as well to other frameworks.

 ## Example